Frequently Asked Questions

 What do I need to do to pass a course?

 For each course, there is a posttest.
 A passing score of 75% or higher is required.
 Two attempts are allowed per calendar term.
-If you do not achieve a passing score in two attempts, you can try again next term.
+If you do not achieve a passing score in two attempts, you can try again on or after the first day of the next term.
 Calendar term start and end dates are posted on the Academy of Peer Services home page (www.academyofpeerservices.org) and the APS Virtual Learning Community home page (www.aps-community.org).

 After achieving a passing score, you will be able to print a certificate of completion for a course only after you fill out a Course Evaluation (required).

 There is a Resource file for every course that contains the objectives for the course and an outline of the course.
 The test questions are based on the learning objectives and designed to verify that you’ve successfully met the learning objectives.
 The best way to study is to review the learning objectives and make sure you can answer them, based on what you learned in the course.